 To sign up you must provide your physical address and phone number.
 And hey, look at this: "You agree that we can verify your mobile phone number by verification SMS."
 Sounds reasonable, right?

-Useless website, PPTP-only connections, poor speeds, just one connection allowed at a time, and they don't want you to use more than 2GB a day?
-VPNMaster doesn't look like a company that deserves your trust, or your money.
-Walk away, and don't look back.
+Useless website, false claims, terrible support, no apps, a single location, only one connection allowed at a time, and they don't want you to use more than 2GB a day?
+VPNMaster isn't a company that deserves your time, trust or money.
+Walk away and don't look back.

 - We've also highlighted the best VPN